funilrys/PyFunceble/docs/configuration/location.rst

         In OS X v10.7 and later, the Finder hides the Library directory in the user’s home folder by default.
 Therefore, you should never store files in this directory that you want the user to access.

-    But as we except the user to modify the configuration files as they want, we fallback to the following.
+    But as we except the user to modify the configuration files as they want, we fall back to the following.

 Under MacOS we look for the following directories in their order.
 If any configuration directory is found, the system proposes you to install them automatically on the first configuration file.